Maximilianos/maxpanas.com/notes.md

 - Display each article immediately when loaded to make it appear archive loads faster
 - Add Pagination to archive list (not needed for mvp ?)
-- Allow for marking articles as "drafts" and only showing them in development mode
+- DONE! - Only show articles with marked "status:published" when in production mode

 ## Cache